ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 Steps:
 1. Initialise distance and parent arrays.
 2. We start finding shortest distances for paths of length 1 to paths of length v - 1.
 Therefore, for v-1 times, for all the edges present in the graph, for each edge we check that for the edge u - > v, is it possible to get a distance smaller than current dist[v].
 That is, dist[v] < dist[u] + length of u-v.
-If yes, so we update dist[v] and parent[v] as well.
+If yes, so we update dist[v] and parent[v] as well.<br>
 ```java
 // for v-1 times
 //     for every edge in graph
 //         if dist[v] < dist[u] + length of u-v
 //             update dist[v] and parent[v]
 ```
-***The reason this step is done v-1 times***<br>
+***The reason this step is done v-1 times:***<br>
 _Initially when all distances are infinite, the first iteration would confirm the shortest distances of paths of length 1 from source.
 In the second iteration, as paths of length 1 had already been finalized, so now paths of length 2 would be finalized, that is nodes which are just a single edge away from previously finalized nodes.
 Building up like this, in v-1 iterations, we can be sure that all non cyclic paths have been finalized to be the shortest possible paths._
 3. Once paths have been finalized, run a final loop over all edges once again, checking that is it still possible to get a smaller path sum than the already finalized values.
 If true, that means that there is a negative weight cycle present, else there is no negative weight cycle and the path lengths finalized so far are correct.